hbowie/practopian-v3/commonplace-book/Where the Puck is Going to Be.md

 Title:  Where the Puck is Going to Be

-Tags:   Business, critical thinking, progress
+Tags:   critical thinking, progress, technology

+Featured: false

+Recommended: false

 Author: Steve Jobs